SnippetsBucket/snicket-scala/CONTRIBUTING.md

 Please consider the contribution by all means.

-## about Issue, PullRequest
+## About Issue/PullRequest
-Please you search for existing, related Issue and pullrequests.
+Please you search for existing, related Issues/pullrequests.

 ## How to build development enviroment of Snicket